 The Lummi Nation operates the Skookum Creek Fish Hatchery, on Saxon Rd, at the mouth of Skookum Creek.
 The hatchery operates under a General Hatchery Permit issued by EPA and diverts water from Skookum Creek downstream from the gaging station location.
 This water is discharged (along with groundwater pumped from six wells) to the SFNR upstream from the Saxon Road gaging station.
 Average daily flow for 2007 was 7.7 mgd.
-There is no permit requirement to monitor temperature or dissolved oxygen in the discharged water, and temperature data were not available for 2007.
+The permit requires monitoring of flow, settleable solids, TSS, and chlorine and therefore there is no requirement to monitor temperature or dissolved oxygen in the discharged water.
+Additionally, temperature data were not available for 2007.
 As hatchery outflow is on the order of 5% or less of the SFNR mainstem flow, it is not modeled explicitly.
 The hatchery is discussed further in the wasteload allocation section.